rehierl/node-tree-outliner/1-1-relations/2-x-order-isomorphism.md

 isomorphism (A -> B)

-* a mathematical mapping that can be reversed
-* reversed by an inverse morphism
+* a mapping that can be reversed by an inverse morphism
 * objects are isomorphic, if an isomorphism exists
 * isomorphic objects appear to be "essentially equal"
 * automorphism - (A -> A)